Ruby Sahota’s Powerful Speech on Nakba’s 75th Anniversary!

 Courtesy: Instagram

 Moreover, from all over the world, Palestinian activists and supporters on social media praised her.
-She received applause for advocating justice and human rights on this huge stage.
+She received applause for advocating justice and human rights on this vast stage.

 The Nakba: Historical Context